krateng/maloja/README.md

 		./maloja install

+2) Install required packages with

+		pip3 install -r requirements.txt

-2) Start the server with
+3) Start the server with

 		maloja start

-	If you're missing packages, the console output will tell you so.
-Install them.

-2) (Recommended) Put your server behind a reverse proxy for SSL encryption.
+4) (Recommended) Put your server behind a reverse proxy for SSL encryption.

 ## How to use